 This binding style is a fantastic choice for a huge range of projects because it’s built for convenience.
 The coil allows the pages to turn a full 360 degrees, which means you can fold the document completely back on itself without creasing the pages or damaging the spine.
 This feature is perfect for presentations, notebooks, and manuals where you need to focus on one page at a time.
 It also allows the document to lay perfectly flat when open, making it easy to read and write in, a key advantage over other binding methods.
 Plus, the coils come in various colors and sizes, giving you another way to customize your project to match your brand or personal style.
 It’s a practical, durable, and professional-looking option for bringing your documents to life.

-How the Spiral Binding Process Works
+How Does the Spiral Binding Process Work?

 The process for creating a spiral-bound document is pretty straightforward but requires precision.
 First, we take your printed pages and covers and stack them in the correct order.
 Then, a specialized machine punches a series of small, round holes uniformly along the binding edge of the entire stack.